Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Methodology

 This section presents the datasets used throughout this study.
 We distinguish between a main dataset and a curated dataset that is only used to train the boat tip detection model.
 Both are datasets are outlined below.

 The main dataset comprises 5 boat types, single-seated C1 and K1, double seated C2 and K2, and quadruple seated K4, where C refers to a canoe (single bladed paddle) and K to a kayak (double bladed paddle).
 See figure \ref{fig:classes} for a sample image of each boat type.
 The video recordings were obtained from the German National Qualifiers 2023 in Duisburg, the 2023 ICF Canoe Sprint World Championships in Duisburg, and the 2024 ICF Canoe Sprint World Cup in Poznan, Poland.
 We captured at 4K resolution and 25 fps from an elevated position 40-90~m before the finish line.
 GPS data was acquired by GPS modules mounted at the stern, and data post-processed to align trajectories to a common starting reference.
 Gyroscopic stroke rate data is processed in the same way.
 Overall, the main dataset contains 54 GPS and Gyro tracks across 40 race video recordings, as some videos include multiple boats for which GPS and Gyro data is available.
 We include both 200~m and 500~m races.
 Table~\ref{tabl:Dataset} shows the exact split across all boat types and race distances.
+Following Fernandes et al.~\cite{fernandes_validation_2024}, we consider the sensor data to be a good ground truth, although disagreement in the first 50~m can be the result of observed errors in the GPS measurement.

 Furthermore, we build a boat tip dataset of image patches with a $150 \times 150$ pixel resolution.
 The patches were selected according to the method described in Sec. \ref{sec:meth-cal}, resulting in patches where the boat tip is near the centre coordinate of the patch.
 In each patch, the boat tip is manually annotated.
 The resulting dataset comprises 550 train samples, 124 validation datapoints and 98 testcases.